-Dee could have ended the meatling’s pain, but if she simply put him out of his misery, then she wouldn’t be able to maximize her intake (she hadn’t been able to pace herself with the first one; she’d been too damn hungry, and couldn’t resist snapping him down).
+Dee could have ended the meatling’s pain, but if she simply put him out of his misery, she wouldn’t maximize her nutritional intake (she hadn’t been able to resist with the first one; she’d been too damn hungry).

-Accordingly, she pushed the meatling (Ricky, she reminded herself, his partner had called him Ricky) below the surface of the reservoir, reveling in his wild heartbeat, his frantic moans for help.
-Every so often, she let him up for a brief gulp of air—he would take in a great, shuddery gasp that was almost a wail—and then push him back down into the muck.
+Accordingly, she pushed the metaling below the surface of the muck, reveling in his wild heartbeat, his frantic moans for help.
+Every so often, she let him up for a brief gulp of air—he would take in a great, shuddery gasp that was almost a wail—and push him back down.
 His fear was delicious.

 Nevertheless, she couldn’t draw it out for too long.
-Vampiric nourishment was a highly visible activity.
-Other entities would be able to sense it, and in her current state, she wouldn’t be able to fight them off.
+Other entities would be able to sense her activity, and in her current state, she wouldn’t be able to fight them off.
 She had to suck as much as she could from these three bloodbags (she hadn’t forgotten about the one on the hill) and keep a low profile until her strength returned.
 If she got caught up in a fight with Abraxas or Memnoch, her ascendance would be delayed by several millennia.

 The sound of an engine rumbled through the air.
 Dee looked toward it—at the hill to her right—and saw a pair of headlights blaze into existence.

 Her right hand formed into a two-foot long, spiny proboscis.
 She plunged it downward, into the center of her prey’s brain (Ricky, she realized as her mental siphon connected with his psyche) and sucked the remnants of his consciousness into her being.

 Her eyes drooped closed.
 She let out a moan.
 He tasted amazing.